rose-collectionservices/collection-services-manual/11-FORMAT SPECIFIC PROCEDURES/readme.md

 * Photographs can be stored upright; oversized photographs and particularly fragile photographs should be stored flat
 * Like sizes should be stored together to create even pressure in boxes; if a box contains multiple sizes and materials are slumping or bending, cardboard can be inserted between folders to create more stability (consult with preservation liaison first)
 * Avoid using paperclips and plastiklips on photographs whenever possible
-* Folder inserts or paper envelopes can be used to keep together a subset of photographs within a folder### 6.3.2 Labeling photographs:
+* Folder inserts or paper envelopes can be used to keep together a subset of photographs within a folder

 ### 11.1.2 Labeling photographs: